mochi-hpc/benvolio/README.summit.md

 into MPICH's library and vice versa.
 Darshan is great: build it yourself from spack with a dependency on your own MPICH installation

+*argobots*  `argobot@1.0` used a "weakly atomic" mutex on powerpc .
+That means a mutex might yield even if there is no contention.
+The result was that some margo operations (`margo_forward_timed`) would occasionally take a really long time to complete.  `argobots@main` has fixed this issue.